mparsley1/eo-docs/README.md

 The mission comprises two polar-orbiting satellites, performing C-band Synthetic Aperture Radar (SAR) imaging.
-Being an active instrument, Sentinel-1 can operate data and night, and its measurements are not impacted by clouds, as in the case for optical instruments.
+Being an active instrument, Sentinel-1 can operate data and night and its measurements are not impacted by clouds
+(as in the case for optical instruments).

 Sentinel-1A was launched on 3 April 2014 and Sentinel-1B on 25 April 2016.
 However, as of 2022, Sentinel-1B is non-operational, due to a power issue.